-Step into the 'garden of Victoria' in the Grampians region, home to more than one third of Victoria's flora, in subalpine forest, shrub woodland, heathlands, swamps and riverine.
+Step into the 'garden of Victoria' in the Grampians, a region that is home to more than one third of Victoria's flora.
+Wander through diverse landscapes and see vivid wildflowers that change with the seasons, taking in everything from subalpine forest and woodlands to heathlands, swamps and riverine.

 Winter flowers into spring

 Come in spring to see wildflowers in bloom throughout the region, though you'll be blessed with plants in flower all year round.
 Admire late winter displays of massed acacia along Rose's Gap Road that are replaced by miles of Grampians thryptomene in spring, when tiny white blossoms turn to delicate pinks and light browns.

 You'll also find upland heaths in purples, pinks and whites, ground hugging grevilleas and, in shaded areas, beautiful native orchids.
 Shaded surface moisture supports the delicate necklace of Maidenhair ferns.

 Overwhelm the senses with the colour and fragrances of the riotous blooms in wildflower nurseries surrounding the Grampians.

 Visit Halls Gap at the start of October and experience the colour and excitement of the Wildflower Walkabout Weekend.
 Join local green thumbs and visitors alike for a weekend of guided walks, nighttime strolls and bird watching sessions.